BU-IE-582/fall20-cemrecelebi/index.md

 [Here](files/HW3/HW3byCemreC.html) is third homework and its code is also [Here](files/HW3/HW3byCemreC.ipynb) .
 Due date: 01/01/2021

 [Here](files/HW4/HW4byCemreC.html) is fourth homework and its code is also [Here](files/HW4/HW4byCemreC.ipynb) .
 Due date: 29/01/2021

+[Here](files/ProjectbyChE-origin/Code/project_ChE-origin -Final.html) is code of project made by group 'ChE-origin' and its .ipynb format is also [Here](files/ProjectbyChE-origin/Code/project_ChE-origin -Final.ipynb) .
+Due date: 15/02/2021